Beaune Travel Guide

-Centuries later, after the Duchy’s demise the first Negociant – merchant houses- were established in Beaune in the 1720s.
-These merchants would become the lifeblood of the region, buying growers’ wines or grapes, blending, aging and marketing them to the Bourgeois of Paris and beyond.
-At this time, Champagne was known for its still red wines rather than sparkling, and the two regions had a certain rivalry as they fought for market space in the French capital.
-It was also during this period that the Church’s control over these grand vineyards diminished.
-After Burgundy was incorporated into a unified Kingdom of France and the power of the Church decreased, many of the most important vineyards were taken from them and sold to the merchants of Beaune.
+Centuries later, after the Duchy’s demise, the first Negociant – merchant houses- were established in Beaune in the 1720s.
+These merchants would become the region’s lifeblood, buying growers’ wines or grapes, blending, aging, and marketing them to the Bourgeois of Paris and beyond.
+At this time, Champagne was known for its still red wines rather than sparkling, and the two regions had a particular rivalry as they fought for market space in the French capital.
+During this period, the Church’s control over these grand vineyards diminished.
+After Burgundy was incorporated into the unified Kingdom of France and the power of the Church decreased, many of the most important vineyards were taken from them and sold to the merchants of Beaune.

 Gastronomy & Wine

-It will come as no surprise to visitors that local wines dominate the lists in Beaune, the city is located in the heartland of the Cote d’Or and boasts a renowned red wine appellation.
-Pinot Noir based reds of real class and distinction can be found here, produced from the premier cur slopes west of Beaune.
-However, larger restaurants will stock wines from every major appellation of the Cote d’Or, from the mighty reds of Chambertin to the racy, intense elegant wines of Puligny Montrachet.
-This truly is a wine lovers’ paradise and there is something for everyone, from lighter, good value reds to the heavenly nectar of the Domaine de la Romanée-Conti.
+It will come as no surprise to visitors that local wines dominate the lists in Beaune; the city is located in the heartland of the Cote d’Or and boasts a renowned red wine appellation.
+Pinot Noir-based reds of real class and distinction can be found here, produced from the premier cur slopes west of Beaune.
+However, larger restaurants will stock wines from every major appellation of the Cote d’Or, from the mighty reds of Chambertin to the racy, intense, elegant wines of Puligny Montrachet.
+This truly is a wine lovers’ paradise, and there is something for everyone, from lighter, good-value reds to the heavenly nectar of the Domaine de la Romanée-Conti.
 The city also boasts several fine wine shops, including La Grande Boutique du Vin, which is our favorite.

 The indisputable highlight of the old center of Beaune, the hospice was founded in the 15th century for the town’s poverty-stricken inhabitants, who had suffered greatly at the hands of the English in the Hundred Years War.
 Today, it is considered to be a jewel in Beaune’s crown, housing many treasures including the religious masterpiece, Rogier van der Weyden’s Last Judgement polyptych.